The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: Conclusions

 \section{Conclusions}

+In earlier work we studied the cross correlation between the Virgo interferometer and the MiniGRAIL resonant sphere for the detection of relic SGWs.
+It was shown that the overlap reduction function for the cross correlation between Virgo and the monopole mode of MiniGRAIL is very small, but a maximum was also found in the correlation at about $2710Hz$, in the range of the MiniGRAIL sensitivity.

-With the {}``bouncing photon'' analysis, in \cite{key-13} the gauge invariance of the response of an interferometer to SGWs has been recently demonstrated in three different gauges well known in literature and for all the frequencies of SGWs, while in previous literature this gauge invariance was only shown in the long wavelength approximation.
-In this paper the analysis of the response function for SGWs has been generalized in the full angular and frequency dependences and directly in the gauge of the local observer, which is the gauge of a laboratory environment on Earth.
-The result has been used to analyse the cross-correlation between the two LIGO interferometers in their advanced configuration for a potential detection of a stochastic background of SGWs and to release a lower bound for the integration time of a potential detection.
-A comparison between the new response function and previous low-frequency approximated ones has also been performed.
-Because the lower bounds result very long, for a detection we hope in the LISA interferometer and in a further growth in the sensitivity of advanced projects.
+In this paper the analysis has been improved.
+After carefully reviewing the response function of interferometers to SGWs directly in the gauge of the local observer, the result has been used to analyze the cross-correlation between the two LIGO interferometers in their advanced configuration for a potential detection of relic SGWs and to release a lower bound for the integration time of such a detection.
+By using a new, frequency-dependent, overlap reduction function, a comparison with previous low-frequency approximations has been performed too.
+This is the first time that such a cross-correlation is computed in all the frequency spectrum of relic SGWs.
+The computation of a better signal to noise ratio is very important to understand if a scalar component of GWs is present at high frequency.

+With the new overlap reduction function, an order of magnitude is gained concerning the integration time for detecting relic SGWs signal, and this could be very important for a potential detection if advanced projects further improve their sensitivity.